SACC Chicago has 14 Board Directors, three Honorary Directors, one Executive Director and one Intern. The Board meetings are held once per month.

 Maria was the Head of Operations for Chicago-based events company Proxfinity and set up the San Francisco office for the Swedish company Intermezzon, which develops digital education software.
 Originally from Jönköping, Maria started her career at Husqvarna AB before moving to the United States in 1988.

-Emelie Albertsson joined SACC Chicago in July 2021 and works alongside Maria for the SACC Chicago office.
-She has recently graduated from the School of Business, Economics and Law in Gothenburg.
-Before she moved to Gothenburg, Emelie grew up in Värnamo which is a part of the entrepreneurial region “Gnosjöregionen”.
+Victoria Afnani joined SACC Chicago in January 2022 and works alongside Maria for the SACC Chicago office.
+She is currently studying her bachelor’s in business administration at the School of Business, Economics and Law in Gothenburg.
+Victoria grew up in a small town south of Gothenburg called Kungsbacka, but has always dreamt of living in the U.S.

 121 West Wacker Drive, Suite 618